Tellin' Stories: Overview

-Musically, the sound of Tellin' Stories has been described as Britpop, hip hop soul, and rock.
+Musically, the sound of Tellin' Stories has been described as Britpop,hip hop soul and rock.
 Blunt described it as a mix between Searching for the Young Soul Rebels (1980) by Dexys Midnight Runners and Let It Bleed (1969) by the Rolling Stones.
-Critics were comparing it to Let It Bleed, as well as Tonight's the Night (1975) by Neil Young and Gone Again (1996) by Patti Smith.
+Critics compared it to Let It Bleed, as well as Tonight's the Night (1975) by Neil Young and Gone Again (1996) by Patti Smith.
 MTV's Mitch Myers said the band avoided the "overt Beatle pop-isms" of their contemporaries Blur and Oasis, instead opting to do a "bluesier, more sultry take on the British Invasion."
 Journalist John Robb, in his biography of the Charlatans The Charlatans: We Are Rock (1998) referred to it as "Mark Collins' album" as the music was "getting guitar orientated, built around class roc & roll riffs."
 Burgess shared a similar sentiment, saying that Rob Collins' death gave them the "progression to go with the guitar" as the main instrument; Myers also noted more of an emphasis on guitars.
 Discussing the title, Burgess said they were "going through an unexplained phase of dropping 'g's".

 Author Susan Wilson, in her book The Charlatans – Northwich Country Boys (1997), said Burgess' words were "very obviously about emotions, relationships, and of course Rob [Collins]", noting that his ex-girlfriend, who had left him at the start of recording, was an influence.
 Biographer Dominic Wills, in his book The Charlatans: The Authorised History (1999), expanded on this, saying that Burgess' lyrics "took on a religious feel as he began to treat life as not just a thrill-packed teenage pursuit but as a sometimes painful but always rewarding learning process leading (hopefully) to redemption."
 Burgess had become accustomed to more literate songwriters, such as Dylan, Kevin Rowland of Dexys Midnight Runners, and Young.
 In addition to this, he made pop culture references to The Aristocats (1970), Kung Fu, and The Simpsons.
 Burgess said the songs were credited to the whole band, despite Collins not having contributed to two of them prior to his death.